-OSIS is nominated for the FD Gazellen.
-The FD Gazellen are the fastest growing companies in the Netherlands.
-Every year het Financieele Dagblad will announce the winners of this prestigious contest.
-The winners of 2018 will be announced in November.
-Please find below the criteria for the FD Gazellen. https://fd.nl/ondernemen/1251789/criteria-fd-gazellen-2018
+OSIS has been nominated for the FD Gazellen Awards which is an annual award for the fastest growing companies in the Netherlands.
+Each year the Financieel Dagblad, a Dutch daily financial newspaper, announces the winners of this prestigious contest.
+The 2018 winner will be announced in November.
+Click on the link below to read more about this award and the criteria for entry.

-OSIS will participate in one of the panel discussions at the SCI’s 4th Annual Capital Relief Trades Seminar.
-We are happy to be there because this seminar together with the SCI CRT conference in New York is the best seminar where banks and investors in CRT transactions can meet and discuss the latest developments in this field. https://www.structuredcreditinvestor.com/capital-relief-trades-seminar-October-2018/#schedule
+OSIS will be participating in one of the panel discussions at the SCI’s 4th Annual Capital Relief Trades Seminar.
+We are very happy to be attending as this seminar in London and the SCI CRT conference in New York, are the best places for banks and investors in CRT transactions to meet and discuss the latest developments in this field.

 On 4 September 2018 we were nominated for the Deloitte Technology Fast 50 2018.
 The Deloitte Technology Fast 50 is an annual election of the fifty fastest growing technology companies in the Netherlands.
 Thursday, October 11 the final ranking will be festively announced in Amsterdam.

 OSIS has developed a statistical model to predict the probability of default (PD) of Dutch SME’s in line with the Basel definition of default.
 In doing so we overcome the lack of data that small banks and alternative lenders have and allow them to receive recognition from regulators and institutional investors.
 We hope this model will support small banks and alternative lenders to become a competitive and growing source of financing in the Dutch SME market.

 We determine a fair market value of Dutch Residential mortgages, in accordance with IFRS 13, using loan level data provided by the originators.